Discovering MCP Servers

 - Log in to MCPBundles

-- Click Catalog in the left navigation
+- Click MCP Servers in the top navigation

-What's on an Integration Card
+What's on a Server Card

 Each card shows: